July 19, 2021

 Birmingham

-Birmingham’s metropolitan area is home to around 1.15 million residents, as well as Interstates 65, 22, 59, 20, and 459.
-This combination of population and busy interstates means that Birmingham area residents spend nearly 40 hours per year in traffic, while the average one-way commute in the city takes around 22 minutes.
+Birmingham’s metropolitan area is home to around 1.15 million residents, and boasts an impressive number of Interstates: 65, 22, 59, 20, and 459.
+This combination of a dense population and busy highways means that Birmingham area residents spend nearly 40 hours per year in traffic, while the average one-way commute in the city takes around 22 minutes.

-According to GPS manufacturer TomTom, Birmingham’s traffic was worse in 2020 in the evening than in the morning, with the Tuesday evening commute being the worst of all.
+According to GPS manufacturer TomTom, Birmingham’s 2022 traffic peaked in the evening rather than in the morning, with the Thursday evening commute being the worst of all.

 Montgomery